 1900 SW 4th Ave, Portland, OR 97201

-The Unreinforced Masonry (URM) Building database is a list containing information on buildings located in the City of Portland which are believed to be of unreinforced masonry construction.
+The City of Portland’s Unreinforced Masonry (URM) Building List contains information on buildings located in the City which are known or presumed to be of unreinforced masonry construction.

 Current requirements for seismic design requirements for existing buildings